 Community Based Programs

-- Parenting workshops and caregiver support groups
+- Workshops and support groups

-- Homework help and job search assistance
+- Computer lab to use for homework help and job search assistance

-Rooted in compassion and community, the Family Resource Center will serve as a trusted hub for healing, growth, and support.
+Rooted in compassion and community, the Family Resource Center provides healing, growth, and support.Â

 The Whole Child